SanthoshRaju91/fullstack-lookup/README.md

 # Fullstack application

-Being a fullstack developer or creating fullstack application means knowing everything (which is why the call it fullstack)
+Being a fullstack developer or creating fullstack application means knowing everything (which is why they call it fullstack)

 But starting with a fullstack application can be bit clumsy stuff, as it happened to me when I started exploring fullstack application.
 It's really not because the framework is so diffcult to master or become an expert.
 But rather the flexibility or easiness with which you can create a fullstack application.